 While the number of rental apartments on offer has increased, demand has weakened in recent years, partly due to slower population growth.
-In 2017, population growth is projected to fall below 1% for the first time in a decade, amidst a decline in net inward migration of foreign residents in the past two years.
+In 2018, population growth fell below 1% for the first time for 11 years, compounded by the low net inward migration of foreign residents during the past three years.

 Rental yields in Switzerland’s major cities are quite low.
-In Geneva, home to several international organizations, i.e. Red Cross, WTO, WHO and ILO, rental apartments yield from 2.8% to 3.3% in August 2016, down from 3.2% to 3.8% from two years ago, according to Global Property Guide research.
-Smaller apartments have higher rental yields as compared to their larger counterparts.
+In Geneva, home to several international organizations, i.e. Red Cross, WTO, WHO and ILO, rental apartments yield from 2.8% to 3.3%, according to Global Property Guide research.
+Smaller apartments have higher rental yields than their larger counterparts.

 Switzerland has one of the lowest owner-occupancy rates in Europe.
 One reason is extremely pro-tenant laws.
 Rent increases must be justified by the landlord’s cost increases.
 Tenants are also protected against eviction.

 Owner-occupancy is also discouraged by taxation; property is treated as an asset subject both to wealth tax, and to income tax for imputed rental income.
 Income tax rates in Switzerland can easily exceed 50%, among the highest in the world.
 Capital gains are also taxed at cantonal level, with rates differing by duration of ownership.